 How To Use Business And Personal Checks

 The process of issuing a check is simple regardless of if it's a business or personal check.
-You simply fill out the check and then the payee will either deposit or cash it.
+You fill out the check, and then the payee will either deposit or cash it.

 If you're a sole proprietor, then your sole signature will be enough to validate the check.
 On the other hand, if you have partners, then your bank may ask that all the partners (or managing partners) sign the check to validate it.

 What if your business is the one receiving a check?
 Well, that changes a few things.
-First of all, as a business you can accept both personal and business checks.
+First of all, you can accept both personal and business checks as a business.
 And you can either cash or deposit them.

 Cashing or depositing a personal check is pretty straightforward.
-Simply take it to your bank and either cash or deposit it in the business checking account.
+Take it to your bank and either cash or deposit it in the business checking account.
 If your business doesn't have a checking account, you can still cash the check with the bank that issued it.

 Alternatively, you can go to a retail store that offers cashing services.
-Walmart and Kroger are just some of the big names that cash checks, but a good number of corner stores do too.
+Walmart and Kroger are just some of the big names that cash checks, but many corner stores do too.

-The tricky part comes when you need to cash a business check that has been made out to your business.
-For one, most traditional banks don't allow you to cash them even if you're the business owner but you may be able to cash the check at the bank where your business has a checking account.
+The tricky part comes when you need to cash a business check made out to your business.
+For one, most traditional banks don't allow you to cash them even if you're the business owner, but you may be able to cash the check at the bank where your business has a checking account.

-The number of people who are allowed to cash a business check is also limited.
+The number of people allowed to cash a business check is also limited.
 For example, if you're a sole proprietor, then only you can cash a business check.
-You may want to add a DBA (doing business as) designation to your business's checking account so that you can cash checks that are made out to you personally as well as your business.
-If, for instance, your name is Andy and your business is called Reliable Electric, then the business checking account will be "Reliable Electric, DBA Andy".
-In which case you can cash checks addressed to you as well as those addressed to your business.
+You may want to add a DBA (doing business as) designation to your business's checking account to cash checks that are made out to you personally and your business.
+If, for instance, your name is Andy and your business is called Reliable Electric, then the business checking account will be "Reliable Electric, DBA Andy."
+In which case, you can cash checks addressed to you, and those addressed to your business.

-If the business is a corporation, limited liability company or partnership, then anyone who is a signatory in the business's checking account can cash a check.
+If the business is a corporation, limited liability company, or partnership, anyone signatory in the firm's checking account can cash a check.
 Depending on your bank's requirements, you may also need to sign at the back of the check to validate it.

 Should You Use Personal Checks for Business Transactions?

-Well, there's no law that prohibits you from using personal checks for your business account.
+No law prohibits you from using personal checks for your business account.
 If you take that route, you will avoid the expense of purchasing business checks.

 However, using personal checks for business lowers your business and personal credibility.
-Besides, business checks have additional security features that will offer your business extra safety as far as checking transactions and you can merge your checking system with your accounting software like QuickBooks for easier accounting.
+Besides, business checks have additional security features that will offer your business extra safety in checking transactions.
+You can merge your checking system with your accounting software like QuickBooks for easier accounting.

 Just as important, using a business checking account (and thus business checks) makes your business eligible for deductions.
-To top it off, you as the owner enjoy limited liability.
-That means business creditors can't sell your personal property to recover money owed.
+To top it off, you as the owner enjoy limited liability, which means business creditors can't sell your personal property to recover the money owed.